Home/Beverages/Pu-erh Cooked Shu Tea Cake

 Instructions

 1. 1.
-In a saucepan, combine brewed Pu-erh tea, honey, vanilla extract, and cinnamon stick.
-Bring to a simmer.
+In a saucepan, bring brewed Pu-erh tea to a boil and stir in rolled oats.

 Frequently Asked Questions (FAQ)